Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 | ------------- | ------------- | ------------- |
 | [`RESTART_TOPIC_`](#auto-config)  | Subscribe | Yes |

 This topic is where requests for restarting the controller are sent.
 Any message recieved on this topic will trigger the restart regardless of payload.
-Upon reception, the device will power down and restart.
+Upon reception, the device will power down and restart, right after sending the reports for any processes in progress.

-Inputs: None
+Inputs: None.

 Sample payload:
 ```